CS-6381/FinalProject/DesignOfExperiments/Performance-MQ-ActorCount.md

 The above output indicates that message 1 took 15ms to be fully processed.
 The second line indicates that message 2 took 8ms to be fully processed

-The second csv should output the number of messages sent in each second of the experiment and the number of messages received in each second of the experiment.
-This is the throughput.
+The second csv should output the number of messages sent in each second of the experiment.
+Because we are only collecting data from the producer, we are not differentiating between send and receive throughput, because they should be the same.
+The producer cannot move on to another message until it has received an ack from the consumer.

 ```
 9